Hybrid working can greatly reduce burnout among workforces

 • Three in four workers say returning to a central office five days a week would be detrimental to their wellbeing

-The study, undertaken by International Workplace Group among more than 1,000 hybrid workers, found that three quarters (75%) reported a dramatic reduction in burnout symptoms, defined as a syndrome resulting from chronic workplaces stress, since moving to a hybrid model.
+The study, undertaken by International Workplace Group among more than 1,000 hybrid workers, found that three-quarters (75%) reported a dramatic reduction in burnout symptoms, defined as a syndrome resulting from chronic workplace stress, since moving to a hybrid model.

 Figures from the research show that 72% of the workforce experienced burnout at work before moving to a hybrid working model, where most split their time between a central office, local flexible coworking spaces and home.
 This has led to many workers no longer having to undertake lengthy daily commutes, leaving more time to focus on wellbeing.